jsa4000/Getting-Started-GitHub/README.md

 ##5.
 COMMIT CHANGES

 ##5.1 FIXING MISTAKES AND UNDOING BAD COMMITS

+NOTE: A very good tutorial on youtube with the same materials is https://www.youtube.com/watch?v=FdZecVxzJbk
+	  Also this link could be a very good lecture for this topic: https://davidzych.com/difference-between-git-reset-soft-mixed-and-hard/

 For this section there are some basic commands you need to know: